Are you a mystery fan? If you are, you’ve probably heard, read, or watched a movie about the fascinating Bermuda Triangle!

 Pilot Bruce Gernon claimed to have lost 28 minutes as he flew through a time-warping cloud tunnel which also affected his instruments.
 Flying from Bermuda to Miami, the three-hour flight only took a third of the time and Mr. Gernon believed he had catapulted forward in time.

-The ocean under the triangle is some of the deepest in the world, going form a gently sloping continental shelf to an extremely deep drop-off.
+The ocean under the triangle is some of the deepest in the world, going from a gently sloping continental shelf to an extremely deep drop-off.

 Depending on weather and time of year, the triangle’s strange weather, electromagnetic issues, and other phenomena can be experienced outside the normal borders of the Triangle.